medialab/sandcrawler/index.md

 **sandcrawler.js** is being developed by scraper developers for scraper developers with the following concepts in mind:

-* **Not a framework**: sandcrawler is a library and not a framework so that people can remain free to develop things in their own way.
+* **Not a framework**: sandcrawler is a library and not a framework so that people can remain free to develop things their own way.
 * **Exhaustivity over minimalistic API**: every detail can be customized.
-This comes at the cost of a bigger code footprint for tiny projects but with more reliance for big ones.
+This comes at the cost of a bigger code footprint for one-shot projects but with more reliance for big ones.
 * **Asynchronicity**: sandcrawler is not trying to fight the asynchronous nature of client-side JavaScript.
-If you want to be able to perform complex scraping tasks on modern dynamic websites, you won't be able to avoid asynchronicity.
+If you want to be able to perform complex scraping tasks on modern dynamic websites, you won't be able to avoid asynchronicity anyway.
 * **Better workflow**: sandcrawler aims at enabling developers to design their scraping scripts within the cosy environment of their browsers using [artoo.js](http://medialab.github.io/artoo/) so they can automatize them easily afterwards.

 ---